weareredshift/rs-components/src/components/Tooltip/README.md

 dispatch(actions.setActiveTooltip('someOpenTooltipID'))
 ```

-#### Closing the modal on outside click
+#### Closing the tooltip on outside click

-To enable closing of the tooltip on a click outside of the modal content, simply add the relevant classes to the `OutsideClickWatcher` in the app wrapper component, if you're using one:
+To enable closing of the tooltip on a click outside of the tooltip content, simply add the relevant classes to the `OutsideClickWatcher` in the app wrapper component, if you're using one:

 ```jsx
 import { actions } from 'rs-components';